correndo/dggridpy/README.md

 ![image](notebooks/image/earthquackes.png)

 `dggridpy` offers a python binding to some of the API implemented in the [DGGRID library][dggrid] and the [dggridR package][dggridr] to transform latitude/longitude coordinates in DGGS cells, and back from DGGS cells into the tiles' shapes to visualise results in a map.

+In detail, the package implements API for:

+ - Grid Generation.
+Generate the cells of a DGG.

+ - Address Conversion.
+Transform a collection of locations from one address form (such as longitude/latitude) to another (such as DGG cell indexes).

+ - Point Value Binning.
+By using the address conversion, values associated with a location can be associated with equal-size bins, then, using tools like [pandas](https://pandas.pydata.org/), the cells' values can be analysed (e.g. computing the arithmetic mean of the values which are contained in that cell).

+ - Output Grid Statistics.
+Output a table of grid characteristics for the specified DGG.

 [dggrid]: http://www.discreteglobalgrids.org/software/
 [dggridr]: https://github.com/r-barnes/dggridR